alankyshum/clean-unused-files/README.md

     - default to `./extract`

 ## Todo
+1. [x] Tree shaking mode added (removed unused files only, not extracting used files)
 1. [ ] Make this a `gulp` pipeline module, and able to be integrated into maintenance workflow
 1. [ ] Options to silient stdout